 A court seems, according to this synopsis by Eric Goldman, to lay it out straight in dismissing a case brought in California against Craigslist.
-The claims was that the classified-ads site should be held responsible for “discriminatory” housing listings submitting submitted by third parties and posted on Craigslist with no meaningful involvement of the website operators.
+The claim was that the classified-ads site should be held responsible for “discriminatory” housing listings submitting submitted by third parties and posted on Craigslist with no meaningful involvement of the website operators.
 This is precisely the activity 47 U.S.C.
 230 is meant to exempt from liability.

 Eric has taken us here before, and he’s rather tired of the journey himself.
 First, the good news (I’ve added links for non-experts on this statute, like me):